Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

 \paragraph*{Prediction}

-To fully utilize the capacity of neural networks, I incorporate all 12 monthly lags of each predictor over the past year. \citet{deveaux1994} argue that due to the overparameterization of neural networks, individual weights associated with multicollinearity become less influential.
-The final output of a neural network is a result of various combinations of activation functions that involve interactions among predictors, making the impact of multicollinearity typically insignificant.
-Moreover, the backpropagation algorithm used in neural networks does not require inverting matrices, which can be problematic when there is perfect or severe multicollinearity.

 Since the effectiveness of predictive variables may vary across different forecast horizons, I explore five distinct windows: nowcasting, immediate-term, short-term, medium-term, and long-term.
 These windows correspond to predicting the current month, one month ahead, three months ahead, six months ahead, and twelve months ahead, respectively.
-Accounting for the two-month publication lag, the forecast horizons represent 2-, 3-, 5-, 8-, and 14-steps-ahead forecasts using the latest set of predictive variables.
-For example, suppose it is November 2006, and I have data available up to September 2006, which was published in October 2006.
-If I aim to conduct nowcasting and forecast the recession for the current month, I use all available data up to September 2006 to predict for November 2006, resulting in a two-steps-ahead forecast.
-Similarly, for other forecast horizons, two extra months or steps need to be considered.

-After the models generate probability predictions, they are transformed into monthly zero-one indicators that represent the state of the economy, such as recession or boom, based on predefined cutpoints.
-The conventional approach is to use a fixed threshold, typically set at 0.5.
-Under this approach, if a probability prediction is equal to or greater than 0.5, it is classified as a recession, and vice versa.
-However, it is often mentioned that business cycles exhibit asymmetry, and therefore a 50\% threshold may not be optimal for linear modeling methods. \citet{berge2011} propose an optimal cutpoint within the range of 0.3 to 0.6 based on smoothed state probabilities estimated by \citet{chauvet2008}. \citet{ng2014} suggests using different thresholds for different forecast horizons, ranging from 0.3 to 0.44. \citet{vrontos2021} adopt a fixed threshold of 0.33 for classification and evaluation purposes.
-In the case of neural networks, they are capable of capturing the asymmetry and other nonlinear characteristics of business cycles.
-Therefore, I opt to follow the traditional approach and use a fixed threshold of 0.5.
+After the models generate probability predictions, they are transformed into binary indicators that represent the state of the economy, recession, or boom based on predefined cutpoints.
+The conventional approach uses a fixed threshold, typically set at 0.5.
+Under this approach, if a probability prediction equals or exceeds 0.5, it is classified as a recession, and vice versa.
+However, it is often mentioned that business cycles exhibit asymmetry, and therefore, a 50\% threshold may not be optimal for linear modeling methods. \citet{berge2011} propose an optimal cutpoint within the range of 0.3 to 0.6 based on smoothed state probabilities estimated by \citet{chauvet2008}. \citet{ng2014} suggests using different thresholds for different forecast horizons, ranging from 0.3 to 0.44. \citet{vrontos2021} adopt a fixed threshold of 0.33 for classification and evaluation purposes.
+In the case of neural networks, they are assumed to be capable of capturing the asymmetry and other nonlinear characteristics of business cycles.
+Furthermore, they must be compared to linear frameworks to assess their predictability.
+Hence, for comparison purposes, I follow the traditional approach and use a fixed threshold of 0.5 for all the models in this study.